-Students will normally complete all requirements of the M.A. degree before applying for candidacy to the Ph.D. program by Feb.
-15 of their fourth semester.
+Students will normally complete the M.A. degree before applying for candidacy to the Ph.D. program.
 Students who are accepted with an M.A. degree from an accredited art history program may enter the Ph.D. program directly.
 One major field and one minor field, in which students will be examined after completing 24 hours of course work, will be chosen from the following areas: Ancient, Medieval, Italian Renaissance, Northern Renaissance, Seventeenth and Eighteenth Century, Nineteenth and Twentieth Century, and American, with additional minors available in the History of Photography, Decorative Arts, Graphic Arts, History of Book Illumination, and History of Architecture.
 Upon petition, minor fields may be tailored to the student's special interests.
-Candidates for the Ph.D. must pass written examinations in German and either French or Italian.
-Candidates then produce a dissertation, which is defended in an oral examination.
+Candidates for the Ph.D. must pass written examinations in German and either French or Italian Candidates then produce a dissertation, which is defended in an oral examination.